 Last season, Deng established how good of an overall player he really is.
 He flourished with Tom Thibodeau as the coach and was named to his first All-Star game.
 This season could be the equivalent for Noah.
 He is putting in the effort and receiving the results.
 Time will only tell if this remains consistent enough for a spot on the All-Star team.
 Until then, it is tremendous to have Noah step up and be a leader in more ways than one.

-Topics: Joakim Noah
+Tags: Joakim Noah